WallCaster/WallCaster/README.md

 ## Query settings

-Here you can select all the queries that will be used to fetch the posts.You can choose between multiple media sources :
+Here you can select all the queries that will be used to fetch the posts.
+You can choose between multiple media sources :
 - Random (for debug purposes)
 - Twitter

-### Twitter settings

-TODO

 ## Filters